Interactive Brokers Forex Review

 Forex fees

-For forex trading, Interactive Brokers charges a commission rather than marking up the spread.
-It uses a tiered commission structure.
-Your combined monthly trade value determines your commission rate across all spot currency and currency CFD trades.
-The tiers reset at the start of each calendar month.
+For forex, IBKR charges a commission rather than marking up the spread, using a tiered structure.
+Your combined monthly trade value across all spot currency and currency CFD trades determines your commission rate, and the tiers reset at the start of each calendar month.

 | Monthly Trade Value (USD) | Commission Rate | Minimum Per Order |